 The location must also allow for adequate clearance for the air supply, return air circulation, oil supply, electrical supply, whilst also providing good and safe working access.
-The heater must be installed on a flat and level surface made from non-combustible material, which is sufficiently robust to withstand the weight of the heater and any ancillary equipment.
-Any combustible material adjacent to the heater or flue system must be so placed or shielded so that its surface temperature does not exceed 65°C.
+The heater must be installed on a flat and level surface made from noncombustible material, which is sufficiently robust to withstand the weight of the heater ancillary equipment. and any Any combustible material adjacent to the heater or flue system must be so placed or shielded so that its surface temperature does not exceed 65°C.